saeed-sufi/GA/README.md

 * 5 pillars of a robust measurement plan: 1- Leverage first-party data 2- Cross-platform tools 3- Be transparent 4- Fill in measurement gaps with model data 5- Cloud-based solutions

+* My recommendation is that going forward all your segments should focus on users first and sessions second.
+Because if you focus on a relationship, rather than a connection, you will get better business results.

+* Google analytics report `event value` as a `metric` in its reports.

+* Use unique `action names` while creating events.

+* Add annotations using the Admin interface since you can set a future date there.

 ### Custom dimension examples

 #### [From online metrics blog post on custom dimensions](https://online-metrics.com/custom-dimensions/)